Dedicated to my son Seth

 UPDATE: There’s some news – read about it in part 2

 I’m exhausted.
 And disappointed, too.
 Weary and disappointed with the Dutch government and its attitude towards homeschooling.
-And I really could use your support.
+And I (we) really could use your support.
 Why, you might ask?
-Well, because my wife and I homeschool our son and it’s become unnecessarily complicated.
-I’ve written a similar piece in Dutch, but firstly, I have to explain a bit about how homeschooling in The Netherlands is regulated.
-Please, read on.
+Well, because my wife and I homeschool our son and that became unnecessarily complicated.
+(I’ve written a similar piece in Dutch, if you’d prefer).
+But to fully understand why, I have to explain a bit about how homeschooling in The Netherlands is regulated.
+So, if you’re still interested, then please, read on.

 Regulation of Dutch homeschooling

 As opposed to most countries in the World, homeschooling in The Netherlands is not legislated in such a way that it is an acknowledged, legal form of education.
-Though it is possible to legally homeschool your children, it is only under the following circumstances:
+Though it is possible to homeschool your children, but only under the following circumstances:

 - your child is physically or psychologically unable to attend school;